RaphaelDeLaGhetto/whatdandoes.info/source/partner/index.md

 ## You can help write stories like these

+### Click a tile and become a monthly partner today!

+{% donorGrid() %}

+God is our provider and He is faithfully building our Wycliffe ministry partnership team.

 ### Pray about joining our Wycliffe partnership team

 Your financial contribution enables me to use my skills as a computer